Vikaspogu/k8s-gitops/README.md

 ## :globe_with_meridians:&nbsp; DNS

-### Ingress Controller
+### Traefik Controller

-I have port forwarded ports `80` and `443` to the load balancer IP of my ingress controller that's running in my Kubernetes cluster.
+I have port forwarded ports `80` and `443` to the load balancer IP of Metallb that's running in my Kubernetes cluster.

 [Cloudflare](https://www.cloudflare.com/) works as a proxy to hide my homes WAN IP and also as a firewall.
 All the traffic coming into my ingress controller on port `80` and `443` comes from Cloudflare, I block all IPs not originating from the [Cloudflares list of IP ranges](https://www.cloudflare.com/ips/).

 🔸 _Cloudflare is also configured to GeoIP block all countries except a few I have whitelisted_

-### Internal DNS

-[CoreDNS](https://github.com/coredns/coredns) is deployed on cluster and has direct access to my clusters ingress records and serves DNS for them in my internal network. `CoreDNS` is only listening on my `MANAGEMENT` and `SERVER` networks on port `53`.

-For adblocking, I have [Blocky](https://github.com/0xERR0R/blocky)

 ### External DNS